Legal Action Center Staff

 202-507-7500 ext.
 7526 (email@example.com)

-Patrick Taurel is the DACA Legal Services Fellow at the Legal Action Center.
-Prior to joining the LAC, Mr. Taurel was an associate attorney with Andrade Law Office in Boise, Idaho, where he represented noncitizens before USCIS, EOIR, federal courts, and U.S. consulates abroad.
+Patrick Taurel is a Legal Fellow with the American Immigration Council.
+His current work focuses on the fair implementation of prosecutorial discretion programs including DACA and challenging abusive CBP practices through litigation and advocacy.
+He was previously the Council’s DACA Legal Services Fellow.
+Prior to joining the Council, Mr. Taurel was an associate attorney with Andrade Law Office in Boise, Idaho, where he represented noncitizens before USCIS, EOIR, federal courts, and U.S. consulates abroad.
 He graduated cum laude from Brooklyn Law School in 2010 and he received his B.A. in Philosophy from Brown University in 2004.

 Beth Werlin, Deputy Director